scalatra/scalatra-website/guides/async/akka.md

 class ScalatraBootstrap extends LifeCycle {

-  // Get a handle to an ActorSystem and a reference to one of your actors val system = ActorSystem() val myActor = system.actorOf(Props[MyActor])

-  // In the init method, mount your servlets with references to the system
-  // and/or ActorRefs, as necessary.
+  val system = ActorSystem()
+  val myActor = system.actorOf(Props[MyActor])

   override def init(context: ServletContext) {
     context.mount(new PageRetriever(system), "/*")
     context.mount(new MyActorApp(system, myActor), "/actors/*")
   }

-  // Make sure you shut down
   override def destroy(context:ServletContext) {
     system.shutdown()
   }